Doxense/foundationdb-dotnet-client/README.md

 For local development, a local FoundationdDB node will be started using the `foundationdb/foundationdb` Docker image, and all projects that use the cluster reference will have a temporary Cluster file pointing to the local instance.

-In the Program.cs of you ApprHost project:
+In the Program.cs of you AppHost project:
 ```c#
 private static void Main(string[] args)
 {